camunda/camunda-docs/docs/self-managed/backup-restore/operate-tasklist-backup.md

 Operate must NOT be running, while backup restore is taking place.
 :::

-To restore the backup with known backup id, one must restore all the snapshots this backup contains (check the response of [Create backup API](#create-backup-api)).
+To restore the backup with known backup id, you must restore all the snapshots this backup contains (check the response of [Create backup API](#create-backup-api)).

 Example of Elasticsearch query: